Leg Day Workout: 20 Squat Variations You Have to Try

 Start with your feet hip-width apart and your toes pointing forward and your arms in front of you.
 Bend the knee of one leg and lift it off the ground.
 Push your hips back and bend the knee of the standing leg to slowly lower yourself down.
-Make sure to keep your hips levelled.
+Make sure to keep your hips leveled.
 Go down as low as you can while keeping your form and do not let your other foot touch the ground.
 Now push back up from the standing leg.
 Repeat on the other side.

 12. Cossack Squat

 Start with your feet in wide stance and your toes pointing outwards to the side.
-Shift your weight to one side and squat down, going as low as you can without lifting the heel of the squatting leg of the ground.
+Shift your weight to one side and squat down, going as low as you can without lifting the heel of the squatting leg off the ground.
 Push the heel of the squatting leg to the ground and get back up to the wide starting position.
 Repeat on the other side.